nsf-open/ember-utility-library/packages/@nsf/contact-utils/README.md

 @nsf/contact-utils
 ==============================================================================
-Utilities for converting numbers to currency, and currency to numbers.
+Utilities for phone numbers, email, physical addresses, and more. _(or less, as it stands right now)_

 Installation